We are committed to supporting students in order for them to overcome any financial barriers to learning.

 Listed below are the types of support that may be available to help you with course-related costs such as kit, equipment, books and travel.

-16–19 Guaranteed Bursary – for students who are in care or a care leaver, those who are claiming Income Support or Universal Credit in their own right or those who are claiming Employment Support Allowance together with Personal Independence Payment or Disability Living Allowance in their own right.
+16–19 Bursary for Defined Vulnerable Groups – for students who are in care or a care leaver, those who are claiming Income Support or Universal Credit in their own right or those who are claiming Employment Support Allowance together with Personal Independence Payment or Disability Living Allowance in their own right.
 Successful applicants may be entitled to up to £1,200.

 16-19 Discretionary Bursary – for students where the household income is under £24,000.
 Allocated amounts for successful applicants will vary depending on travelling distance.

 Free College Meals – for students aged under 18 years old as well as the household being in receipt of specific benefits such as Income Support and Income-based JSA or ESA.
 Students aged 19-25 and have an EHCP are also eligible for free college meals (those under 19 must meet the 16-18 criteria above).

 Care 2 Learn – free childcare for students, your child must be in registered childcare to be eligible.
 If you are aged 19 years and over this would be dealt with through the 19+ bursary.